-LaFerrari convertible which was unveiled recently will make its first public appearance at the Paris Motor Show in October.
-The top-less hypercar is reported to go by the name LaFerrari Aperta.
+LaFerrari convertible which was unveiled recently, has made its first public appearance at the ongoing Paris Motor Show.
+The top-less hypercar goes by the name LaFerrari Aperta.

-The Aperta suffix is traditionally reserved for limited edition open-top sprancing horses like the 458 Speciale Aperta and SA Aperta (599 convertible).
+The Aperta suffix is traditionally reserved for limited edition open-top prancing horses like the 458 Speciale Aperta and SA Aperta (599 convertible).